HAND CRANK STANDING DESKS VS. ELECTRIC SIT-STAND DESKS: WHICH IS BEST?

 Designed and built in Denmark, HomeBase brings commercial-grade materials and engineering into your workspace with over 100+ customizable sizes, colors and worksurface combinations.

 HAND-CRANK VS. ELECTRIC SIT-STAND DESK

 Okay, we know you're sold!
-It's easy to see the benefits of using a sit-to-stand desk.
+It's easy to see the benefits of using a height-adjustable desk, also known as a sit-to-stand desk.

 There are quite a few options available, like height-adjustable desks, hand-crank standing desks, and electric sit-to-stand desks, all ranging in price from a few hundred dollars to more than $2,000.